Montreal-Quakers/website/_pages/accessibility.md

 ### [Sunday Meeting](/directions) at the Greene Centre
 ###### Mobility
-We meet on the main floor
+Worship is on the main floor
 * Wheelchair access via a ramp in the front and rear of the building
 * Wheelchair accessible washrooms
 * Wheelchair accessible parking in the rear of the building